Frequently Asked Questions about our hands-on Endo CE program

 However, we recommend that prior to the program, you track down your own extracted teeth, do some pre-access work on them, and take 2 radiographs and print those radiographs out to bring with you to the course.
 It saves you time at the program, when you could be refining your access instead of spending time finding a tooth, having the x-ray taken, etc.

 The course will provide you with the skills to increase your endo production.
 You will be more efficient at delivering endodontic treatment and be able to avoid mishaps reliably.
 You will have more pre-op confidence, ‘I can do this’ in the scheduled time and have a result you are proud of.
 We provide you with a “Case Selection Protocol” which helps you avoid “Access Regret” (starting a case that is non-productive for you and not a great experience for your patient).
-The more you know pre-operatively, the more likely you will be able to select cases you want to treat and avoid nightmares.
+The more you know pre-operatively, the more likely you will be able to select cases you want to treat, and thus avoid nightmares.
 In addition, you will be have the skill set to better handle dental emergencies effectively and efficiently.

-What systems and protocols are taught at this course?
+What Endo systems and protocols are taught at this course?
 Are the course principles generally the same regardless of the system used?

 Files and armamentarium will be provided by Dentsply Sirona.
 All faculty use different file systems in their office and will be open to discussing the different systems at the course, but we have chosen Dentsply Sirona instrumentation because of the phenomenal support and customer service from the Dentsply Sirona Endodontics and because they provide the most complete and well-researched system for rotary endodontics.
+Our two available systems will be Protaper Gold and Wave One Gold.

 We do not have access to a microscope in my office for RCTs.
 Is the hands-on portion taught with a large emphasis on the use of microscopes?